 Looking for a healthy alternative to soda?
-This refreshing fermented water kefir is good for you!
+This refreshing fermented pineapple and raspberry water kefir recipe is good for you!

 Everyone has a favorite drink as part of their entertaining repertoire.
 Something that dazzles both guests and taste buds alike.

 This raspberry pineapple water kefir recipe has become that drink for us.
 It’s refreshingly sweet yet very low in sugar.

 This healthy alternative to soda even packs a probiotic punch which makes my tummy happy (and the mommy in me smile).

 Fermented beverages (such as water kefir, beet kvass, kombucha, ginger ale, and peaches & cream soda) fill our tummies with lactobacilli and lactic acid.
 They also boost an array of enzymes and nourishing minerals.

 Fermented drinks can even aid digestion when sipped during meals, whereas too much water consumed close to, or during meals, can dilute stomach acid.

 This inhibits proper digestion, causing undue strain to our digestive systems and upsetting a proper pH balance due to a lack of electrolytes.